DHTMLX/docs-suite/docs/dataview/usage_selection.md

 [Dataview.
 Disable/Enable selection](https://snippet.dhtmlx.com/kn42gb50)

-Here is a list of events that you can apply while working with selection of items:

-todotw возможно отправлять на страницу с перечислениями
-- dataview/api/selection/selection_afterselect_event.md
-- dataview/api/selection/selection_afterunselect_event.md
-- dataview/api/selection/selection_beforeselect_event.md
-- dataview/api/selection/selection_beforeunselect_event.md
+{{note To make the process of working with the selection of items more flexible, you can apply the [related](selection/index.md#events) events of the Selection object.}}

 Selecting an item
 ----------------------